jconorgrogan/Informational-Constructivism/README.md

 # A Foundational Theory of Reality as Timeless, Structured Information
-# Informational Constructivism (IC)

 **A Framework for Deriving Reality from First Principles of Information Processing under Resource Constraints**

 ## 1. The Core Foundational Argument of Informational Constructivism

-Informational Constructivism (IC) posits that logic, mathematics, and ultimately the structures of observable reality emerge not from arbitrarily chosen axioms but from **operationally necessary capacities** inherent in any system capable of representation.
-The definitive articulation of this pre-axiomatic foundation is presented in the manuscript:
+If any system is to successfully describe our universe (or indeed, any reality capable of being represented), what fundamental operational capacities must it possess?
+Informational Constructivism (IC) argues that logic, mathematics, and the very structure of observation are not arbitrary choices but are forced consequences of these minimal, unavoidable capacities.
+The definitive articulation of this pre-axiomatic foundation is presented in the manuscript.

 **► [The Co-Necessitated Foundations of Mathematical Structure: From the Operational Quartet to Logic and Arithmetic](./00_Foundational_Manuscript/CoNecessitatedFoundations.md)**